SebastianBanasiewicz/MountainNotes/README.md

   * sign in
   * sign up
   * sign out
-* Stepper form (shows progress through numbered steps) containing i.a.:
-  * customized checkboxes and selects
+* A method that allows you to mark your participation in a planned excursion.
+* Creating new entries
+  * adding
+  * editing
-  * selecting toggle buttons
+  * deleting
-  * date and time pickers

 # Information
-* The app is a result of the 'Portfolio Lab' workshop as the part of the Coders Lab course.
-* This project was made as a **mapping of an existing UX project**
-* Back-end was created with Spring
+* Back-end was created with Spring.
+* Front-end was created with Bootstrap 5.
 * For more details see the 'Technologies' section.
 # Technologies
-* Spring Boot
+* Spring
 * Spring Form
 * Hibernate
 * Spring Data JPA
+* JSP